Safety ' What to do if'

 If you think you may have been the victim of sexual assault, approach any member of staff wearing a hi viz tabard for assistance.
 Alternatively, you can visit a Welfare tent where they will be able to provide the care and support you need:

-If you have experienced a crime on site and need support on next steps or simply to talk, please visit SARC – Sexual Assault Referal Centres based in the village.
+If you have experienced a crime on site and need support on next steps or simply to talk, please visit SARC – Sexual Assault Referral Centres based in the Village:

 Providing emotional and practical support on site to anyone who is a victim of any crime including, domestic abuse and sexual violence.
-Ask a member of the festival team for us.
+Ask a member of the festival team for us or find us on site in the Village.
 We will be on hand to help during the festival & offer longer term support if you need it.

-In an emergency: Alert a steward or a security person wearing a tabard who will know how to contact law enforcement and security services.
+In an emergency: Alert a steward or a security person wearing a high-vis who will know how to contact law enforcement and security services.

 If you need to contact West Yorkshire Police to report a non-emergency crime or to provide information on a crime while at the festival, please go to a Welfare tent:

-(11am to midnight) – Next to the Medical Tent (iTHINC)
+- Arena – (11am to midnight) – Next to the Medical Tent

 Providing emotional and practical support on site to anyone who is a victim of any crime including, domestic abuse and sexual violence.
-Ask a member of the festival team.
+Ask a member of the festival team for us or find us on site in the yellow camp.
 We will be on hand to help during the festival & offer longer term support if you need.

 We still want our festival-goers to know that you can come to us for help if you or your friends need it, without fear of getting in trouble at any time.